ERC-8114: NFT Transfer With Signature

 Interface

-• nftTransferWithSig MUST verify the signature via isValidSignature, reject expired signatures (unless deadline == 0), increment the nonce before performing the transfer, and execute the same logic as nftTransfer in ERC-7564.
+• nftTransferWithSig MUST verify the signature using isValidSignature, reject expired signatures (unless deadline == 0), verify the nonce, increment the nonce before the transfer, and execute IERC721(asset).safeTransferFrom(address(this), to, tokenId).

 Implementations MUST support wallets that validate signatures through ERC-1271.
 Wallets MAY wrap signatures but the module MUST unwrap them prior to verification.